 “Efficiency and the busy lifestyle can be rewarding; you find yourself desired, a necessary part of the community and society.
 On the other hand at the same time, you may notice fatigue; It is never enough!”

-As we stayed in the forest I recognised the reason for my blue mood too.
-I’ve made a long journey to accept that I’m not the fastest one.
-That I am naturally slow and peaceful person.
+As we stayed in the forest I recognized the reason for my blue mood too.
+It took me long to accept that I’m not the fastest one.
+That I am a naturally slow and peaceful person.
 However, during the workday, I had many signals again that it is not ok to be slow.
-They said “You should be faster, you have to work harder”.
+They said, “You should be faster, you have to work harder”.

 Nowadays I can say that I’ve accepted my natural slowness but that day it got under my skin.
 But somehow, just being there in the forest, sitting on dry Reindeer lichen, helped me to let go and find the feeling that I am good and enough just the way I am.